lukekivi/Distributed-File-System/README.md

 1. Follow the **Setup** section near the top of this document.
 Complete all steps.
 2. Setup your test ssh scripts with the machines you will use.
 If you have access to UMN machines do not change anything.
 3. Make sure `machines.txt` uses the same machines you will start in the `ssh_commands.sh`
-4. Make sure `config.txt` is setup correctly. (see **Configuration** section for help with these two documents) You may want to alter quorum sizes but make sure they follow the **Quorum** guidelines as well.
+4. Make sure `config.txt` is setup correctly.
+You may want to alter quorum sizes.
+5. Optionally delete logs from `app/log` to reduce clutter
-5. Run command `source ssh_commands.sh` within `ssh/custom`.
+6. Run command `source ssh_commands.sh` within `ssh/custom`.
-6. Wait for the all servers to start.
+7. Wait for the all servers to start.
 You will see their logs in `app/log`.
+8. Navigate to `app` directory
-7. Modify `commands.txt` to contain the command you want run.
+9. Modify `commands.txt` to contain the command you want run.
-8. Run `ant client` within `app`.
+10. Run `ant client` (or any provided ant client target)
-9. Repeat.
-Also feel free to run any other client command detailed below.
+11. Repeat to your hearts content.
-8. When you are done, run `source ssh_cleanup.sh` to cleanup processes on all server machines you used.
+12. When you are done, run `source ssh_cleanup.sh` to cleanup processes on all server machines you used.
-8. In between you may want to clean up the client logs.
-Server logs will be replaced with new ones but client logs will build up as they are named sequentially.

-## Customized
-You can be responsible for starting all machines!
-All entities configure themselves with the details of `machines.txt` and `config.txt`.
-There are a few build commands you can use.

-* `ant server` - starts a server

-* `ant client` - run a client with the `commands.txt` command set.

-* `ant clientReadHeavy` - run client who performs 500 random reads

-* `ant clientWriteHeavy` - run client who performs 500 random writes

-* `ant clientMixed` - run client who performs 250 random reads and 250 random writes

-* `ant checkClient` - run client that performs `check` command

-Make sure you know what you are doing!
-Read the **Setup**, **Configuration**, and **Commands** sections.

-## Design Details

-### Servers and Coordinator

-#### ServerHandler
-Manages all of the RPC calls that come in from the coordinator or clients.
-Heavily utilizes its `ServerManager` or `Coordinator` field depending on what type of server it is (ordinary or coordinator).

-##### RPC Functions defined in Serverhandler
-* WriteResponse  ClientWrite(int  fileId):
-	* Client calls this to  contact a random server.
-The server handles the client's write request

-* WriteResponse  ServerWrite(int  fileId)
-	* A server calls this onto the coordinator of the system, the coordinator handles the client's write request

-* WriteResponse  CoordWrite(File  file)
-	* The coordinator calls this onto servers of the system, the server executes the write call the certain file and returns a status

-* ReadResponse  ClientRead(int  fileId)
-	* Client calls this to contact a random server.
-The server handles the client's read request

-* ReadResponse  ServerRead(int  fileId)
-	* A server calls this onto the coordinator of the system, the coordinator handles the client's read request

-* ReadResponse  CoordRead(int  fileId)
-	* The coordinator calls this onto servers of the system, the server executes the read call on the specific file and returns the file.

-* StructResponse  ClientGetStruct()
-	*  Client calls this to contact a random server.
-The server handles the client's get structure request

-* StructResponse  ServerGetStruct()
-	* A server calls this onto the coordinator of the system, the coordinator handles the client's get structure request

-* FolderResponse  CoordGetFolder()
-	* The coordinator calls this onto servers of the system, the server gives the coordinator its folder structure which contains all of its file objects.

-#### ServerManager
-This is a field used by the ServerHandler and Coordinator.
-This object manages all of the read and write requests that the server receives.

-#### Coordinator
-This field is used by the `ServerHandler` if its a coordinator server.
-This handles everything the Coordinator of the system does.
-It receives requests and then builds read or write quorums.
-For reads, it scans the servers of the quorum and returns the file that contains the highest version number.
-For writes, it updates the specific file that each server of the quorum has.
-This class has a `Servermanager` field that keeps track of its own server duties.
-If this is the case, the `ServerHandler` that created this `Coordinator` keeps its own `ServerManager` field null since the coordinator uses it instead.
-Coordiantor makes use of a `SemHelper` class to utilize semaphores for each file to ensure mutual exclusivity.

-#### SemHelper
-This class takes in an int which is the number of files that need semaphores.
-It creates an array of semaphores where the indices correspond to each file.
-This class is used by the coordinator to manage a semaphore for each file it is responsible for.
-This class has functions that the `Coordinator` can use to wait for and signal semaphores for each file.
-This allows the coordinator to ensure mutual exclusivity for the files and proper ordering since the semaphore is defined to keep its queue in FIFO order.